-In the first three quarters of 2018 alone, around 750 apartments were added to the city’s supply of around 49,500 apartments, according to a recent report published by the Colorado Division of Housing and the Apartment Association of Southern Colorado.
-More than 1,500 have been added in the past five years, according to the report.
+In the first three quarters of 2019, 747 apartments were added, bringing the city’s total supply to 51,142 apartments, according to a recent Vacancy and Rent Study published by the Colorado Division of Housing and the Apartment Association of Southern Colorado.
+Nearly 4,000 new units have been added in the past five years.

-Division of Housing data show that average rent in Colorado Springs last year was around $1,150, with the highest average being around $1,250 in northeast Colorado Springs and the lowest average being around $960 in the central part of the city.
+Division of Housing data show that average rent in Colorado Springs was $1,231 at the end of the third quarter 2019, with the highest average being $1,368 in northeast Colorado Springs and the lowest average being $1,098 in the southeast.

 But rates aren’t the only thing changing.
-Housing options throughout the city are diversifying, which is in part aimed at serving the area’s growing populations of both millennials and seniors—and everyone in between.
+Housing options are diversifying, which is in part aimed at serving the area’s growing populations of both millennials and seniors—and everyone in between.
 Here’s an overview of what you’ll find around town.

 Central and Downtown